lh3/bwa/bwakit/README.md

 |-- README.md                  This README file.
 |-- run-bwamem                 *Entry script* for the entire mapping pipeline.
 |-- bwa                        *BWA binary*
-|-- k8                         Interpreter for *.js scripts.
+|-- k8                         Interpretor for *.js scripts.
 |-- bwa-postalt.js             Post-process alignments to ALT contigs/decoys/HLA genes.
 |-- htsbox                     Used by run-bwamem for shuffling BAMs and BAM=>FASTQ.
 |-- samblaster                 MarkDuplicates for reads from the same library. v0.1.20